johsieders/essays/content/23-is-science-a-threat.md

 bacteria.
-As for selection, a word is in order: selection in the sense of *survival of the fittest* is a tautology, there is nothing to prove and nothing to deny: The living species are those that haven't disappeared, just as the living people are those that haven't died, the standing buildings are those that haven't been demolished, the existing religions are those that haven't disappeared, the companies that are in business are those that haven't gone bankrupt, and so on.
+As for selection, a word is in order: selection in the sense of *survival of the fittest* is a tautology, there is nothing to prove and nothing to deny: The living species are those that haven't disappeared, just as the living people are those that haven't died, the standing buildings are those that haven't collapsed, the existing religions are those that haven't disappeared, the companies that are in business are those that haven't gone bankrupt, and so on.
 This obvious fact is sometimes forgotten: standing in front of an ancient building, some visitors would say to themselves: oh yes, the builders of yesteryear knew how to make their work last.
 But these visitors are admiring a building that happens to be still standing, regardless of the many that have disappeared.
 The next paragraph should sound familiar.

 For the atheist, this is where the story ends.
 The theist might say, without interfering with Darwin:
 There must be a Creator who set the whole process in motion.
 Does He have a laboratory to design complicated organs like the eye or the brain?
 Does He use a joystick to control the rise and fall of species?
 The theist is free to choose his preferred answer without interfering with hard science.
 Hard science completely ignores his choice, it ignores religion altogether.
-Evolution deniers are left with no target: denying Darwin's message (1, evolution) or message (2, selection) is as absurd as denying Newton's law, and that's all there is to object to.
-The famous dust bomb argument misses the point: the bomb will never produce an aeroplane no matter how many trillion times you fire it.
-If anything, it's an argument against evolution happening entirely by chance, a claim no one makes.
 There is no conflict at all, unless the theist takes the Bible literally.
 But then no dialogue is possible.

+Evolution deniers are left with no target: denying Darwin's message (1), evolution, or message (2), selection, is as absurd as denying Newton's law, and that's all there is to object to.
+The famous dust bomb argument misses the point.
+It is, if anything, an argument against evolution being entirely by chance, a claim that no one makes.
+The bomb, of course, will never make a plane, no matter how many trillion times you fire it.

 ### 6 The Veil